rolling-scopes-school/tasks/tasks/codejam-culture-portal.md

   * youtube video about the author / works / period of time author lived.
 Video must open in a new overlay (modal)
   * place of author's major activity on a map: google / openstreetmap (leaflet) / yandex
   * it's fine if **not** every element (timeline, video, photo gallery, map) will be present on every page
-* Web portal must be deployed on Github Pages
+* Web portal must be deployed on Github Pages / netlify / google firebase / etc
 * Web portal has to be in 3 languages - by, ru, en.
 Content may vary for each version but interface elements have to be translated.
 For this purposes you can use this library https://www.i18next.com/ or any similar;

 Portal should be relatively correctly displayed on tablets and mobile phones.